theRealAph/ScopeLocals/README.md

 ## Motivation

 Programs are usually built out of components that contribute independent, complementary functionality.
-For example a networked server may combine business logic to handle service requests with components such as a database driver providing data persistence and a logging framework that records progress or noteworthy events.
-These components often need to share data between themselves independent from the business logic.
+For example, a networked server may combine business logic to handle service requests with components such as a database driver providing data persistence, and a logging framework that records progress or noteworthy events.
+Such server components often need to share data between themselves, independent from the business logic.
 For example, as a security measure, the server might allocate a `Permissions` token  to each thread that handles a request.
-The server components would use the token to controls access to the operations they provide.
+The server components would use the token to restrict access to the operations they provide.

 Per-thread context data is normally communicated via method arguments.
 However, in a case like this, where the data needs to be pushed through calls to the